yuri-schmaltz/Wan2GP/docs/LORAS.md

 - Loras are loaded on-demand to save VRAM
 - Multiple loras can be used simultaneously
 - Time-based multipliers don't use extra memory
+- The order of Loras doesn't matter (as long as the loras multipliers are in the right order of course !)

 ## Finding Loras